ajbonner/bitbucket-backup/README.md

 At this time it is not used to do the clone/update.
 Clone/update requires that your ssh keys have been uploaded to bitbucket.

+Note, with two-factor autentication enabled on your account, you will not be able to use username or password credentials.

 You can backup a team's repositories instead of your own by supplying the optional `-t` parameter.

 ## OAuth authentication